 To encourage your dog to be more affectionate, you'll first have to strengthen the bond between you.
 It may sound like a monumental task, but it's really not.
 Canines are naturally eager people-pleasers — and there are many dog breeds that like to cuddle — so with proper care and consistent attention, your dog will return your affection in no time.

-Be a Provider
+Be a provider

 For your pet to be affectionate, she must trust you.
 From her perspective, you're trustworthy if you don't harm or scare her and if you meet her basic needs.
 Never physically discipline your dog, scream at her or strictly punish her; she learns through gentle corrections and positive reinforcement.

 Your dog is a social animal who craves attention and strongly desires to be part of the family.
 Don't shut her away for hours or isolate her.
 Pay attention to her throughout the day, every day.
 This doesn't mean an occasional pat on the head suffices.

-While your dog needs to feel like part of the family, she also needs to spend time with you alone to truly bond.
+Although your dog needs to feel like part of the family, he also needs to spend time with you alone to truly bond.
 Face time is especially important if you have more than one dog.
 Dogs who spend all their time together tend to bond strongly with each other to the exclusion of the humans in the home.

 Break them up sometimes and take them out individually and you'll soon see more affection from all of them.
 It's important that everyone gets along together as a "pack" but spend some time alone with each dog daily, too.
 Go for a walk or out back to play, just the two of you.
 Training is ideal for one-on-one time to create a bond that will help your dog's affection toward you grow.